frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 ---
-title: How does Data Package compare to CSVW
+title: How does Data Package compare with CSVW
 sidebar:
   order: 3
 ---